krishaamer/green-filter-research/research/methodology.md

 | 5   | XYZ                  | Expert Interview  |                                                                                |                                                        |
 | 6   | ABC                  | User Survey       |                                                                                |                                                        |

+## Factorial Surveys {#factorial-surveys}

+“Factorial surveys is a research method that combines classical experiments with survey methodologies.
+Factorial surveys use short narratives, called vignettes, to represent various levels of independent variables that are too complex or unethical to create and manipulate in real-world or lab situations” (Li et al. (2022))

 Your Green Helper

 thesis: if we all acted more like investors instead of consumers, the world would be a better place